pewekar/AutogenAppGenerator/README.md

 # AutogenAppGenerator
-Generate apppy for Autogen using a simple UI
+Generate app.py for Autogen using a simple UI